 Where plant or materials are stored on the site, the Contractor shall comply with the minimum clear zone requirements of the Road Planning and Design Manual (RPDM).
 Any plant or materials stored overnight within nine metres of the edge of any trafficked lane, shall be delineated in accordance with the QGTTM Part 3, unless located behind a safety barrier.

-6.5.7 Preventing end of queue crashes
+6.5.7 End-of-queue crash risk control measures